pacosalasv/DRH_Dice_Studio-Support/README.md

 ---

-## What DRH - Dice Studio Pro does
+## What DRH - Dice Studio does

-DRH - Dice Studio Pro helps you create, customize, and refine dice assets directly inside Blender.
+DRH - Dice Studio helps you create, customize, and refine dice assets directly inside Blender.

 It is not only a simple dice preset tool.
 It is designed as a workflow helper for generating dice meshes, selecting dice types, configuring body shape, adjusting labels, choosing relief style, applying color presets, and preparing dice variations for creative or production use.